antonrh/anydi/docs/usage/testing.md

 ## Pytest Plugin

-`AnyDI` has a pytest plugin that injects dependencies into test functions automatically.
+`AnyDI` has a pytest plugin that injects dependencies into test functions and fixtures.
 This makes tests simpler and cleaner.

-**Important:** The pytest plugin automatically enables test mode on the container, so you don't need to call `enable_test_mode()` or use the `test_mode()` context manager when using the plugin.
-You can use `container.override()` directly in your tests.
+**Important:** The pytest plugin automatically enables test mode on the container.
+You can use `container.override()` directly in your tests without calling `enable_test_mode()`.

 ### Configuration